uidotdev/react-course-curriculum/README.md

 ## Step 7: Make /forecast show loading and fetch
 Before we had our API request when the user clicked on the "Get Weather" button.
 However, in Step 6 we removed that and are instead routing to the /forecast route.
 Now what we need to do it when someone reaches the /forecast route, show a loading indicator while the component fetches the city data from the weather API.

- * When someone goes to /forecast, have that component that becomes active fetch the forcast for the specific city which should probably be a route paramter.
+ * When someone goes to /forecast, have that component that becomes active fetch the forecast for the specific city which should probably be a route parameter.
  * Also make it so this component initially renders "Loading" while the request to the weather API is being made.
  * When the request comes back, console.log that data and set loading to false.
  * By this point when your user goes to /forecast, they should see a loading screen then when the loading screen goes away they should see the forecast data in the console.